ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/liquids.rst

 in a typical mechanism generation job.
 Use of the Abraham Model in RMG requires a similar approach to estimate the solute descriptors (`A, B, E, L,` and `S`).
 Platts et al. ([Platts1999]_) proposed such a scheme employing a set of 81 molecular fragments for estimating `B, E, L, V` and `S` and another set of 51 fragments for the estimation of `A`.
-Only those fragments containing C, H and O are implemented in order to match RMG's existing capabilities.
-The value of a given descriptor for a molecule is obtained by summing the contributions from each fragment found in the molecule and the intercept associated with that descriptor.
+These fragments are implemented in RMG but are limited to the compounds containing H, C, O, N, and S. The value of a given descriptor for a molecule is obtained by summing the contributions from each fragment found in the molecule and the intercept associated with that descriptor.

 .. _diffusionLimited: